 Making keyboards and macropads is easy using QMK.
 But you will need to download a few things first.
 The first thing you need to download is QMK MSYS, which is a CLI (command line interface) that we will use to compile our scripts.
 You can download the latest release on GitHub (Click on the latest release version and then download the .exe file).

-You will also need a text editor to write your scripts.
+A text editor will also be needed to write your scripts.
 You may be able to use the default text app on your system, as long as it saves in plain text files.
 We and QMK developers recommend using VScode or Sublime.
 In this tutorial we will write our scripts in the VScode editor.

 You may also want to download QMK Toolbox (optional), It is a GUI (Graphical User Interface) program that we will use to flash our boards.
 You can also do this with the QMK MSYS if you want to stay simplistic.